multitudes/42-miniRT/docs/index.md

 The book explains that we can generate a random vector in the unit cube and then check if it is inside the unit sphere.
 If it is not we discard it.
 This is called rejection sampling.

 ## Shadow acne
-Do to floating points errors we ignore hits that are very close to the calculated intersection point.
+Due to floating point errors we ignore hits that are very close to the calculated intersection point.
 Due to these errors we can calculate a hit point that is just a bit below the surface of the object.
 This is called shadow acne.
 To fix this we will add a small epsilon value to the t_min value in my ray_color function.
 ```c
 if ((world)->hit(world, r, interval(0.001, INFINITY), &rec))